 Travel north to south

 One of California’s iconic routes is California’s Highway 1 Road Trip – aka the Pacific Coast Highway – which hugs the coastline.
 Following the PCH from north to south means you’re on the right side of the road (literally) for the best ocean views.
 Plus, it’s a little easier to pull into the many scenic lookout points that make this route special.
-As you drive, the weather slowly gets warmer, so you can end your road trip with a sunny beach break, whether you hit the shores of Santa Monica – perhaps with a few indulgent days at Shutters on the Beach – or continue to San Diego to relax at The Del.
+As you drive, the weather slowly gets warmer, so you can end your road trip with a sunny beach break, whether you hit the shores of Santa Monica – perhaps with a few indulgent days at Shutters on the Beach – or continue to San Diego to relax at Hotel Del Coronado.